RenoKomarek/swarc-material/arc42/final.md

 ## Runtime Scenario: Upload Image
 ![alt text](images/sequence1new.png)

 This runtime-view-diagram illustrates the dynamic aspects of the Upload Image-Process.
 It showcases how the components interact and collaborate at runtime.
-Here a user wants to upload an image to Finstergram.
+Here a user wants to upload an image either edited or not edited to Finstergram.

 <div style="page-break-after: always;"></div>